augustocolombelli/pact-contract-test/README.md

 - OK - Review all code;
 - OK - Refine the text;
 - OK - Second refinement;
-- Verify all files and create a new project with only one commit - Not forget branches - Create subproject
+- OK - Verify all files and create a new project with only one commit - Not forget branches
 - Add to readme the steps to start the application without docker
 - Add to readme the steps necessary to run the providers/consumers test
 - Add to readme the steps necessary to run the services with docker-compose